-TAKING A SUBJECT EXAM
+TAKING A SUBJECT EXAMINATION

-TAKING A SUBJECT EXAM
+TAKING A SUBJECT EXAMINATION

 They include both the Basic and Clinical Science exams, which serve to assess students at the end of a course or clerkship, and the Comprehensive exams, which help to gauge readiness for the USMLE®.